 The Biomedical Sciences Division offers programs leading to the Master of Science and Doctor of Philosophy degrees with specialties in anatomy, biochemistry, microbiology, pharmacology, physiology, and toxicology.
-The Master of Science program takes at least two years of study, whereas the Ph.D. program takes at least four.
-In the master's program, the required courses are completed during the first two or three semesters, leaving the final year for required credits in research and for completion of the thesis.
+The Master of Science programs take at least two years of study, whereas the Ph.D. programs take at least four.
+In the master's programs, the required courses are completed during the first two or three semesters, leaving the final year for required credits in research and for completion of the thesis.
 At the end of the second or third semester or after completion of required courses, doctoral students must pass a qualifying examination.
-Before the end of the second year, the student must present and successfully defend his or her thesis proposal before a committee of the graduate faculty.
+Before the end of the second year, the student must present and successfully defend his/ her thesis proposal before a committee of the graduate faculty.
 Students participate in a wide variety of seminars, workshops, and similar activities scheduled by the departments.
 They may also participate in clinical activities that may be germane to their research topic.
-The graduate faculty interdisciplinary fosters collaboration between basic and clinical scientists in an effort to broaden the exposure of students beyond what is traditionally expected in biomedical research.
+The graduate faculty fosters interdisciplinary collaboration between basic and clinical scientists in an effort to broaden the students' exposure beyond what is traditionally expected in biomedical research.